Derwent Valley Light Railway

-The Derwent Valley Light Railway (DVLR) (also known as The Blackberry Line) was a privately owned standard-gauge railway in North Yorkshire, England, and was unusual in that it was never nationalised, remaining as a private operation all its life.
+The Derwent Valley Light Railway (DVLR) was a privately owned standard-gauge railway in North Yorkshire, England, and was unusual in that it was never nationalised, remaining as a private operation all its life.
 It ran between Layerthorpe on the outskirts of York to Cliffe Common near Selby.
 It opened in two stages, in 1912 and 1913, and closed in sections between 1965 and 1981.
-Between 1977 and 1979, passenger steam trains operated between Layerthorpe and Dunnington – the entire length of track at that time.
+Between 1977 and 1979, passenger steam trains operated between Layerthorpe and Dunnington, as an attempt to capitalise on the increased tourism the National Railway Museum was bringing to York.
+Unfortunately this failed, mostly due to Dunnington hardly being a destination beyond what the railway lead to.
 In 1993 a small section was re-opened as part of the Yorkshire Museum of Farming at Murton.

 The line gained its nickname of The Blackberry Line in the days when it used to transport blackberries to markets in Yorkshire and London.

 History

+The railway was authorised by the Derwent Valley Light Railway Order 1902.

 The south end of the railway, from Wheldrake to Cliffe Common, was opened on 29 October 1912, with the remainder of the line opening on 19 July 1913.
 Although it was constructed primarily as a freight line, passenger trains were introduced from 1913, and during the First World War it was used as a diversionary route by the North Eastern Railway between York and Selby.
 Passenger services ended in 1926, though freight traffic prospered through the Second World War.

 In 1923, most British railway companies were grouped into four large companies, with the nearby North Eastern Railway becoming part of the London and North Eastern Railway.
 However, the DVLR remained independent, and continued to do so even after nationalisation in 1948.

 By 1961 normal traffic consisted of one return journey per day.
 A sympathetic group of guests described the line as "a cross between Emmett and The Titfield Thunderbolt".
 Their photographs and text portrayed a museum piece operating in harmony with staff, timeless practice and local wildlife.

 In 1964, British Railways closed the Selby to Driffield Line, meaning that the junction at Cliffe Common became redundant.
 With the connection to Selby now gone, the DVLR was left isolated at its southern end.
 The line was subsequently run from the Layerthorpe end, but traffic generated by the southern section of the track was light, so the line was closed between Wheldrake and Cliffe Common in 1965.
 The section between Wheldrake and Elvington followed in 1968.
-Elvington was closed in 1973, leaving only about 4 mi of track between Layerthorpe and Dunnington on the outskirts of York.
+Elvington was closed in 1972, leaving only about 4 mi of track between Layerthorpe and Dunnington on the outskirts of York.
 Two special trains were run along the whole length of the line in January 1965, being the last passenger trains to do so.